 Video Wall Software

 Your typical video wall used to require special expertise, expensive hardware and complex software.
 It was a very involved affair that would consume many hours of planning and research.
-While a few installations may still require proprietary or expensive solutions, many professional results can be achieved using commercially available digital signage software.
+While a few installations may still require proprietary or expensive solutions, many professional results can be achieved using commercially available digital signage video wall software.

 Today, excellent results can be achieved using a multi-display capable PC and compatible commercial content management system (CMS).
 While Android and other alternate types of devices are becoming more common, not many can support multiple displays like PCs.